SamTuppen/Thesis-Frequency-Reconstruction/README.md

 ---

 In their current state, the following methods are set to interpolate the frequency data of a dataset called `NoSI_short.segy`, which is a cropped version of the original `SP_VQH_044_S1C12.segy` dataset.
-Furthermore, this `CroppingInputData.m` h been included to generate the training and test samples for the neural network.
+Furthermore,`CroppingInputData.m` has been included to generate the training and test samples for the neural network.
 It will be necessary to run this script prior to running the network.

 # NEURAL NETWORK SECTION: